Intense Pulse Light

 - Broken blood vessels

-- Dark spots from hormonal changes
+- Dark spots due to hormonal changes

 - Discolored skin

-- Redness from rosacea
+- Redness due to rosacea

 - Spider veins

-After treatments, what precautions should I take?
+After treatments sessions, what safeguardsought I take?

 - Directly after a session, you may get some erythema (redness) or edema (swelling)on the treated areas.
 This normally lasts several and then it subsides.